 For classroom-based approaches, it appears that the role of the teacher may become more managerial, with the increased requirements for organising and monitoring learning activities leaving less time for high quality pedagogical interaction.
 This may explain some of the variation in impact.
 Because of this, individualised instruction may be better used as a supplement to usual class teaching, rather than a standard replacement.

 Some recent studies have found higher impacts.
 These projects have tended to employ Digital technology to individualise instruction, and the use of this might explain the higher impacts.
-For example, technology may enable more immediate feedback on the individualised tasks (for more detail on the impact of Feedback see here).
+For example, technology may enable more immediate feedback on the individualised tasks (for more detail on the impact of this see Feedback).

 There is some research from other connected fields, such as computer-based learning, and Bloom’s ‘mastery learning’, where students have instructions broken down into steps, receive feedback on their learning, and only move on when they have ‘mastered’ a particular step.
 In both fields, small group approaches appear to be more effective than individualised approaches.